 Swimming season is also construction season.
 Road projects are well underway in the summer, as crews try to complete their work before cold weather returns.
 Construction-related lane closures usually lead to traffic congestion, especially at rush hour in urban areas, during which rear-end collisions tend to occur in higher numbers.

 Changes in roadway navigation due to construction can also lead to drivers becoming confused or losing control.
 Speeding, distracted driving, and impaired driving can become even more likely to lead to serious accidents inside of construction zones.

 - People take vacations.

 Many people plan vacations during the summer months, which puts more vehicles to the roads.
 Studies show that car accidents occur at higher rates during times of higher travel.
 Simply because more people are out driving, accidents are statistically more likely to occur.
 A car accident lawyer says tourism can also cause car accidents because drivers are unsure where they’re going or are not aware of local traffic rules.

 You can enjoy your summer while staying safe on the roads by following some simple steps.
 Pay attention to all speed limits and road signs, keep your cell phone tucked away, use extra caution while driving during inclement weather and inside of construction zones, and make sure you’re on schedule for all vehicle maintenance.
 In addition, when you’re traveling this summer, plan ahead by doing a little research about the laws and roadways at your destination.

 Unfortunately, even the safest drivers can find themselves on the wrong side of an accident.
 If you’ve been injured due to another driver’s negligent actions, you can count on The Barnes Firm to help you.
-Our best car accident lawyers in Los Angeles can go over your case with you for FREE — and explain what legal processes could help you get the best result possible from a personal injury claim.
+Our best car accident lawyers can go over your case with you for FREE — and explain what legal processes could help you get the best result possible from a personal injury claim.